Tentative rotation in a galaxy at z$\sim$14 with ALMA: Detection and modelling of velocity gradient

 \subsection{Modelling of the velocity gradient}

 In this section, we model the tentative velocity gradient detected in the previous section.
 Interpreting velocity gradients in low-resolution observations is challenging as mergers are often misinterpreted as rotating discs (e.g., \citealt{Rizzo22, Kohandel_2020, Scholtz24_COS30, Parlanti24_HZ4}).
-However, in the NIRCam images we do not see evidence of companions, double nuclei, tidal tails or any other complex structure usually associated to merger events.
+However, in the NIRCam images tracing the rest-frame UV (see Fig. \ref{fig:maps}), we do not see evidence of companions, double nuclei, tidal tails or any other complex structure usually associated with merger events.
 The presence of an outflow causing the observed gradient is also excluded based on the low velocity dispersion of the observations.
-We do not either see clear traces of streams of inflowing gas that could lead to kinematic distortions and dynamical instabilities like those observed in other high-z systems (e.g. SPT0311-58; \citealt{Arribas23}).
+Within the SNR of our observations, we do not either see clear traces of streams of inflowing gas that could lead to kinematic distortions and dynamical instabilities like those observed in other high-z systems (e.g. SPT0311-58; \citealt{Arribas23}).
 The measured offset of the red and blue centroids of \OIIIalm\ spectrum is also well above the diffraction limit of JWST at 3\,\micron\ (0.1\arcsec), implying that any companion or tidal tails above this spatial scale would have been detected in the NIRCam images.
 Therefore, we will model this data by assuming it is a rotating disc.

 We use the same method as described in \citet[][]{Parlanti23_alm}, using the publicly available \texttt{Python} library \textsc{KinMS} \citep[][]{Davis20}.
 Here we briefly describe the procedure.
 This method creates a mock data cube of a rotating disc based on the input parameters, convolves it to match the spatial resolution of the observation to account for the beam-smearing effect, and then creates the model moment maps that we can directly compare with a set of observed ones.
 We set up KinMS to simulate the ALMA observations, with a spectral resolution of 10 \kms\ and angular resolution set to the beam size of our observations (0.6\arcsec$\times$0.8\arcsec\ with an angle of 89\textdegree).
 To model the galaxy we assume that the matter is distributed in a thin exponential disc \citep{Freeman1970} with an intrinsic constant velocity dispersion profile.
 We set a uniform prior on the $\sigma_{v}$ between 0--200 \kms \xspace.
 Using this setup we generate a mock cube and moment maps which are compared to the observed ones.
 The best-fit parameters are estimated using the package \textsc{emcee} \citep[][]{foreman-mackey+2013}.
 We used uniform priors on the inclination between 5\textdegree and 85\textdegree, and uniform priors on position angle between 0\textdegree and 180\textdegree.
 The dynamical mass was left free to vary with log uniform priors between $10^8$ and $10^{11}$ $M_{\odot}$ and we assumed uniform priors on the velocity dispersion between 5 and 200 \kms.
 We masked the pixels in the Moment-2 map with FWHM$>$150 \kms \xspace as they are dominated by noise on the outskirts of the galaxy.